Mario Basiola: Debut and Italy

 Basiola made his debut on June 20, 1918 in La traviata at the Teatro Morgana in Rome.
 In November he sang his first Barbiere di Siviglia, which earned him good reviews.
 In 1919 he toured the Italian provinces, essaying his first Rigoletto and Alfonso in La favorita.
-He was signed for Catalani’s Loreley and Luporini’s I dispetti amorosi at the Teatro del Giglio.
-In 1920, Emma Carelli signed him for Pagliacci (for which he was to sing a stunning Tonio in the 1934 complete HMV recording featuring Gigli as Canio) at the Teatro Verdi in Florence.
+He was signed for Catalani's Loreley and Luporini's I dispetti amorosi at the Teatro del Giglio.
+In 1920, Emma Carelli signed him for Pagliacci (for which he was to sing a stunning Tonio in the 1934 complete His Master's Voice recording featuring Gigli as Canio) at the Teatro Verdi in Florence.
 Throughout the ensuing year he sang primarily in regional theaters in Italy, taking on the standard baritone repertory, ranging from Malatesta in Don Pasquale and Verdi roles like Don Carlo in Ernani, to veristic works like Fedora and La Wally.
 By 1922, he was being paired with stars like Elvira de Hidalgo and Toti Dal Monte.
 A brief tour took him to Egypt.
 He debuted at Port Said as Alfonso, a role that “exalted his legato singing, for which Cotogni had taught him all the subtlest nuances and even where to breathe in order to deliver such broad, sustained phrases.”